siddhartha77/hashcat-stuffit4/README.md

 ## pass2unstuff.sh

-This script will utilize the unstuff CLI from [StuffIt Deluxe 2011](https://macintoshgarden.org/apps/stuffit-deluxe-2011-v1504) to try passwords from a list against an archive.
+This script will utilize the unstuff CLI from StuffIt 2010 (version 14) to try passwords from a list against an archive.
 Useful for sifting through all the false positives hashcat will generate.